ETFs: How Much Do They Really Cost?

 Total | $33 | $459 |

-The more you trade, the more important commissions and bid/ask spreads become because you pay for each during every roundtrip made.
-On the other hand, the longer you hold an ETF position, the more important the expense ratio becomes because it's a recurring management fee paid to the fund for as long as you own the ETF.
+The more you trade, the more important commissions and bid/ask spreads become, because you pay for each during every roundtrip made.
+On the other hand, the longer you hold an ETF position, the more important its expense ratio becomes because it's a recurring management fee paid to the fund for as long as you own the ETF.

 Discounts and premiums to NAV can either drag or boost performance depending on how they move during the time you hold the ETF.